rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 local_enable=YES
 ```

 Add a line for the local root user.
-If the server that you are installing this on is a web server, our assumption is that you will be using the [Apache Web Server Multi-Site Setup](../web/apache-sites-enabled.md), and that your local root will reflect that.
+If the server is a web server, and you use the [Apache Web Server Multi-Site Setup](../web/apache-sites-enabled.md), your local root will reflect that.
 If your setup is different, or if this is not a web server, adjust the "local_root" setting:

 ```
 local_root=/var/www/sub-domains